 - For StreamField, add an extra field to your image block.

 - For rich text – Wagtail already makes it possible to customize alt text for rich text images.
-Unfortunately, it’s not currently possible to set alt text as an optional field in these situations (see #6494).

 When defining the alt text fields, make sure they are optional so editors can choose to not write any alt text for decorative images.
 Take the time to provide